Electronic Keyboard

 • Concert – (diplomas level only) an entirely performance-based exam

-New LCME Electronic Keyboard Syllabus 2021
+LCME Electronic Keyboard Syllabus 2021

-DOWNLOAD THE SYLLABUS (PDF)
+DOWNLOAD THE 2021 SYLLABUS (PDF)

 The specially commissioned pieces encompass a range of styles from Irish folk to Latin bossa novas, New Orleans jazz and classical piano styles.
 These pieces focus on developing good keyboard management skills while encouraging a greater knowledge of chords, keys and using advanced keyboard features such as keyboard split, full keyboard/pianist mode and on bass.

-The new handbooks contain all the material you need for each component of the exam and can be purchased from our online shop.
+The handbooks contain all the material you need for each component of the exam and can be purchased from our online shop.

 Changes and Updates